camel-tooling/camel-tooling-common/Contributing.md

 _Camel Tooling Common_ is open source, and we welcome anybody who wants to participate and contribute!

-If you want to fix a bug or make any changes, please log an issue at Github [Github Issues](https://github.com/camel-tooling/camel-tooling-common/issues) describing the bug or new feature.
+If you want to fix a bug or make any changes, please log an issue at GitHub [GitHub Issues](https://github.com/camel-tooling/camel-tooling-common/issues) describing the bug or new feature.
 Then we highly recommend making the changes on a topic branch named similar to the issue and/or containing the issue number.

     git checkout -b 24_addSpecialFeature